Defacto2/df2/README.md

-  demozoo     Interact with Demozoo.org submissions. fix         Fixes database entries and records. help        Help about any command lookup      Lookup the file URL of a record\'s ID or UUID. new         Manage files marked as waiting to go live (default). output      Generators for JSON, HTML, SQL and sitemap documents. proof       Manage records tagged as #releaseproof shrink      Reduces the space used in directories
+  demozoo     Interact with Demozoo.org submissions. fix         Fixes database entries and records. help        Help about any command lookup      Lookup the file URL of a record's ID or UUID. new         Manage files marked as waiting to go live (default). output      Generators for JSON, HTML, SQL and sitemap documents. proof       Manage records tagged as #releaseproof. shrink      Reduces the space used in directories.

 Flags:
       --config string   config file (default is config.yaml)